marvinruder/hetzner-dyndns/README.md

 ### Prerequisites

-*   A DNS zone managed by Hetzner DNS
+*   A DNS zone managed in the Hetzner Console
-*   An API token for the Hetzner DNS API (obtainable from the [Hetzner DNS Console](https://dns.hetzner.com/settings/api-token))
+*   An API token for the Hetzner Cloud API (obtainable from the [Hetzner Console](https://console.hetzner.com))
 *   A DynDNS client (e.g. a router) that supports the DynDNS protocol
 *   A server with a static IP address that is reachable from the internet to run the proxy server on